 By creating a deliberately small space through which one must pass before reaching a larger space, Frank Lloyd Wright caused a temporary sense of tension, followed by a powerful feeling of freedom.

 Follow the Elizabeth Murphy House Gallery on https://www.instagram.com/elizabethmurphyhouse/

 It is Captivating.
-We feel an Obligation; the need to be Vigilant, Attentive, Protective and Careful.
-But three words best describe living in this place.
-Those words are Surprise, Wonder and Gratitude.
+You feel an Obligation; the need to be Vigilant, Attentive and Careful.
+But three words best describe living in this Frank Lloyd Wright house.
+They are Surprise, Wonder and Gratitude.